-Fear is an emotion that typically occurs when one perceives a threat to personal well-being.
+Fear is an emotion that typically occurs when you perceive a threat to your personal well-being.
 Sometimes, it can prompt action against the threat.
-A common emotion experienced by most people at some point or another, fear is considered to be a normal, natural part of life.
+Fear is a common emotion experienced by most people at some point or another; it's considered to be a normal, natural part of life.

-When fear is persistent or has a negative impact on daily function, a therapist or other mental health professional may be able to help address this challenge.
+When fear is persistent or has a negative impact on your daily life, a therapist or other mental health professional may be able to help address this challenge and reduce your fear.

 All people are likely to experience some type of fear.
 Humans and animals typically possess innate fearful reactions to certain stimuli, such as unexpected or loud noises.
 Some of these stimuli may differ from one person to the next, although some fears occur more frequently in the general population.
 For example, a great number of people report a fear of death.